Contribution in kind has been saved

 Contribution in kind

 Special mission of the statutory auditor

-The capital of a company can be increased in different ways, via a cash injection or via a contribution in kind.
-A contribution in kind is a capital increase that is not in cash: e.g. incorporation of liabilities in equity, contribution of assets, of a business, receivables or goodwill and which is remunerated by issuance of new shares (either at incorporation of a new company or an increase in share capital).
-The Companies Code provides specific procedures applicable for a public limited liability company, a partnership limited by shares, a private limited liability company and a cooperative limited liability company.
+The equity of a company can be increased in different ways, via a cash injection or via a contribution in kind.
+A contribution in kind is an equity increase that is not in cash: e.g. incorporation of liabilities in equity, contribution of assets, of a business, receivables or goodwill and which can be remunerated by issuance of new shares (either at incorporation of a new company or an increase in share equity).
+The Code of companies and associations provides specific procedures applicable for a public limited liability company, a partnership limited by shares, a limited liability company and a cooperative company.